vivaansinghvi07/ai-text-detection/docs/README.md

 - Run `create.py` on either the textblob or ___ folder to generate your model
 - Then, you can test accuracy using `test.py` or mess with the bot using ____

-## Datasets
+## Datasets Used
 - [GPT Wiki Intro](https://huggingface.co/datasets/aadityaubhat/GPT-wiki-intro)

-## Naive Bayes Classifier with TextBlob
+## Naive Bayes Classifier with TextBlob (version 1)

-Files used here will be visible in the `textblob` folder
+Files used here will be visible in the `v1-textblob` folder.

 ### Creation
 I used the first 2000 entries in the dataset to train the model.
 You can edit the number of entries used at line 21.
 In each entry, I selected the wikipedia intro and the generated intro to teach the model which was which.
 This is visible in `create.py`.
 After creating and training the model, the program pickles it into a file (too large to be put on GitHub).

 ### Accuracy
 I then ran a test on the accuracy of the model using TextBlob's accuracy tool, in `test.py`.
-To do this, I seletected 500 lines in an arbitrary location (not part of the training dataset) in the wiki dataset.
+To do this, I seletected 500 lines in an arbitrary location (not part of the training dataset, namely lines 20500-20999) in the wiki dataset.
 This location can be changed by editing the for loop's bounds at line 41.
 The results of the test are shown below.

 ```
 Running test...